Submitting Petitions to the District Council

-If you live, work or study within the District of North West Leicestershire and feel strongly about something that concerns a District Council service or relates to an issue the District Council may be able to help with, you can submit a petition to the Council.
+If you live, work or study in the District of North West Leicestershire and feel strongly about a service or issue, you can submit a petition to us.

 How do I submit a petition?

-Any person who lives, works or studies within the District may submit a petition to the Council.
+Anyone who lives, works or studies in the district may submit a petition to us.

-The request to present a petition must be submitted in writing or electronic mail to the Petitions Officer.
+The request to present a petition must be submitted in writing or email to the Petitions Officer.

 Paper petitions should be sent to: